National Association of Funeral Directors

 This year, William follows in the footsteps of his father and grandfather in becoming the third Bryant to be installed as the Cornwall Area President of the National Association of Funeral Directors – the profession’s leading representative body.

 William’s father, Kingsley, held the position in 1999, whilst his grandfather was president in 1995.
 Kingsley is also a former National President of the NAFD, only the second to come from Cornwall in the organisation’s 113-year history.
-Both were in attendance to watch William installed as president during the Cornwall Area Federation Annual General Meeting, a gathering of funeral directors from across Cornwall, which was held at the Victoria Inn, in Roche, recently.
+Both were in attendance to watch William installed as president for the 2018-2019 term during the Cornwall Area Federation Annual General Meeting.

 William said: “I am honoured to hold this position and look forward to working with all of my colleagues in the National Association of Funeral Directors as we seek to uphold the standards of the profession.”